-Miscellaneous and Technical Assumptions June 30, 2020
+Miscellaneous and Technical Assumptions June 30, 2021

 Marriage Assumption: 100% of males and 100% of females are assumed to be married for purposes of death-in-service benefits.
-Male spouses are assumed to be three years older than female spouses.
+Male members are assumed to have a beneficiary three years younger and female members are assumed to have a beneficiary two years older.